na-stewart/Free-SafeSurf/README.md

 <ins>Before activation, make sure you understand what each setting does.</ins>

 ### Hosts Filter
 Operating system level content filtering is implemented via a hosts file which is used to map a connection between an IP address and domain name.
 SafeSurf routes A massive amount of questionable domains to `0.0.0.0` to reject the user's request to visit the site.
-The main drawback is that some content may fall through the cracks if a domain is not yet registered with SafeSurf and may not be as accurate as CleanBrowsing.
+The main drawback is that some content may break through if a domain is not yet registered with SafeSurf and may not be as accurate as CleanBrowsing.

 - Adult: Rejects all questionable adult content.
 - Gambling: Rejects all online gambling sites and questionable adult content.
 - Family: Rejects all questionable adult content as well as mixed content sites (like Reddit).

 ### CleanBrowsing DNS Filter
 Network level content filtering is implemented via a service called [CleanBrowsing](https://cleanbrowsing.org/) which provides free, private DNS addresses that effectively reject questionable content.
 The main drawback is that setting a custom DNS on Windows may lead to connectivity issues depending on your internet service provider.
-Some users may be uncomfortable funneling all network activity through CleanBrowsing, be sure to read their [privacy policy](https://cleanbrowsing.org/privacy) and investigate further.
+Some users may be uncomfortable funneling network activity through CleanBrowsing, be sure to read their [privacy policy](https://cleanbrowsing.org/privacy) and investigate further.

 - Adult: Rejects all questionable adult content.
 - Family: Rejects all questionable adult content and blocks access to mixed content sites (like Reddit).